Are you a victim or survivor of domestic or sexual violence?

 A brochure that gives a brief overview of what services are available for people who come to us while in a domestic violence situation.

 - Internet safety: Computer use can be monitored and it is impossible to completely clear all traces from your computer of the Web sites you have visited.
-If you are afraid your internet and/or computer usage might be monitored, please use a safer computer, call your local hotline, and/or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) or TTY 1-800-787-3224.
-Learn more from these organizations:
+If you are afraid your internet and/or computer usage might be monitored, please use a safer computer, call your local hotline, or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) or TTY 1-800-787-3224.
+Learn more:

 - Protect your identify: Identity theft is rampant in the United States.
 Survivors of domestic violence must take extra precautions to protect themselves from abusers who use identity as a means of power and control.